-In 2016, CNBC reported that state governments were sitting on around $42 billion in unclaimed assets, according to the National Association of Unclaimed Property Administrators.
+About one in 10 people have unclaimed cash or property held by state governments and treasuries — billions of dollars worth in all, according to the National Association of Unclaimed Property Administrators.
 Some of it might belong to you.

 Companies and financial institutions turn over money in idle accounts — such as bank and investment accounts — and unredeemed assets — such as money orders, insurance payments and security deposits — to state treasuries, which hang onto these forgotten funds.
 You can search unclaimed property records for free at MissingMoney.com to see if any states are holding money or assets that belong to you.